Iowa City’s Railroad Depot – Grand Central Station.

-When the Mississippi and Missouri Railroad committed to complete their line from Davenport to Iowa City (1853), the Iowa City delegation sweetened the deal by offering a $50,000 bonus if M&M would complete their 55-mile track before January 1st, 1856.
+When the Mississippi and Missouri (M&M) Railroad committed to complete their first Iowa line from Davenport to Iowa City (1853), a delegation of Iowa City businessmen sweetened the deal by offering a $50,000 bonus if M&M would complete their 55-mile track before January 1st, 1856.
+Read more here.

 Railroad Arrives – 1856 – an oil painting by Iowa City artist Mildred Pelzer (1934).
 Click here to read more about Mildred Pelzer’s amazing mural.

-From 1856-1860, Iowa City became a busy, busy place – the end of the M&M line for railroad travelers wanting to head west.
-Look at the daily schedules in and out of Iowa City (below) from 1856-1858…
+With the railroad now connecting our fair community with Chicago and the East, from 1856-1860, Iowa City became one busy place – the American railroad’s “end of the line” for pioneers looking to head westward.
+Below, you can see the daily train schedules in and out of Iowa City from 1856 to 1858…

-In preparation for this highly-anticipated arrival, the good people of Iowa City built a small depot at the south end of Johnson Street – four blocks to the east of the present Rock Island station – which faithfully served Iowa Citians until 1898.
+In preparation for this highly-anticipated arrival of the railroad, the good people of Iowa City built a small depot at the south end of South Johnson Street – four blocks to the east of the present Rock Island station.
+This small facility (pictured above) faithfully served Iowa Citians between 1856 and 1898.

 (L-0077) 1860 Appleton’s Railway Timetable for Chicago-Iowa City trains via Rock Island and Mississippi & Missouri Railways.